magento/magento2/phpserver/README.md

 PHP Built-in webserver
 ======================

-php has a Built-in webserver since version 5.4 https://secure.php.net/manual/en/features.commandline.webserver.php
+PHP has had a <a href="https://secure.php.net/manual/en/features.commandline.webserver.php" target="_blank">built-in web sever</a> since version 5.4.

-As many applications and frameworks rely on rewrites on webserver side, the same as Magento does, it offers an argument for a router script.
-Either the script returns false which means, it should try to deliver the file as usual via file system lookup, or it executes the specific php scripts via include.
+PHP's web server provides a router script for use with server rewrites.
+Magento, like many other applications and frameworks, requires server rewrites.The router script either:
+- The web server executes the requested PHP script using a server-side include
+- Returns `false`, which means the web server returns the file using file system lookup

 Example:
 requests to `/static/frontend/Magento/blank/en_US/mage/calendar.css` should deliver the file if it exists, or execute `/static.php` if not.